owhite/brushless_gimbal_motor/README.md

 MoveMotorPosSpeed(config.motorNumberMotor1, motor1MotorDrive, maxPWMmotorMotor1Scaled);
 ```
 the value maxPWMmotorMotor1Scaled is basically a power setting.
 This is really sweet.
 If you ramp that up, more amps go to the motor.
 This allowed me to dial it way down, to make the motor behave like gentle little wind up toy.
 You could ramp that thing up and drive a big tough motor.

+## I dont use the Arduino IDE

+Just not a fan.
+I'm all about command line programming.
+I really like [platformio](http://platformio.org/).
+You dont have to use it, but installing the code on the arduino will be different.

 ## What did I do with it?